avigad/mathematics_in_lean_source/source/C_Hierarchies.rst

 but without trying too hard to remember everything on your first read, then read the following chapters and come back here for a second reading.

+In this chapter, we will redefine (simpler versions of) many things that appear in Mathlib so we will used indices to distinguish our version.
+For instance we will have ``Ring₁`` as our version of ``Ring``.
+Since we will gradually explain more powerful ways of formalizing structures, those indices will sometimes grow beyond one.

 .. include:: C_Hierarchies/S01_Basics.inc